Gabrielle Daleman

 Gabrielle Daleman (born January 13, 1998) is a Canadian figure skater.
 She is a 2018 Olympic gold medallist in the team event, the 2017 World bronze medallist, 2017 Four Continents silver medallist, 2014 CS Autumn Classic champion, and two-time Canadian national champion.
 She represented Canada at the 2014 Winter Olympics in Sochi and at the 2018 Winter Olympics in Pyeongchang.

-Personal life
+Early life and education

 Gabrielle Daleman was born January 13, 1998, in Toronto, Ontario, Canada, to Rhonda and Michael Daleman.
 She has a younger brother, Zack, who is also a competitive figure skater.
-She lives in Newmarket, Ontario and attended Pickering College.
-Her father has taught at the same school.
+In addition, she is of Ukrainian, German, Dutch, English, and Irish descent.

+Daleman previously attended Pickering College, where her father has also taught.

-Daleman has attention deficit hyperactivity disorder and a learning disability affecting her ability to read and write.
-She has also spoken about an eating disorder which she had from Grade 5 or 6 until after the 2014 Winter Olympics.
+She has attention deficit hyperactivity disorder and a learning disability affecting her ability to read and write.
+Daleman has also spoken about an eating disorder which she had from Grade 5 or 6 until after the 2014 Winter Olympics.

 Career

 Early years

 Daleman began skating as a four-year-old, at the Aurora Skating Club.
 Her motivation grew after watching Joannie Rochette compete at the 2006 Winter Olympics.

 Daleman won the junior ladies title at the 2012 Canadian Championships.